albar965/littlenavmap-manual/en/MENUS.md

 The statusbar shows various indications (from left to right):

 *   Last action or short help to explain a menu item or toolbar button.
-*   Indicator that shows airport types and navaids currently visible on the map.
+*   Indicator that shows airport types, airspaces, navaids or AI vehicles currently visible on the map.
 The tooltip gives more details.
 A red warning message will be shown here if too many objects are displayed on the map due to a too high detail level.
 *   Connection status for a local or remote connection.
 The tooltip gives more details about the status like the hostname for remote connections.
  * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
  * `Connected`: A connection was established.
  * `Disconnected`: The simulator or _Little Navconnect_ exited.
 *   Map detail level.
+Range is -5 for few details to +5 for most details.
 *   Online map download progress indicator.
 This shows the state of the current map download.
 The text is prefixed with a red **`Offline.`** indication if offline mode is enabled.
  *   `Done.`: All map data loaded successfully.
  *   `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
  *   `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.
  *   `Incomplete.`: Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
 *   Zoom distance (viewpoint to earth surface) in nautical miles or kilometers.
-*   Cursor position on map in degrees/minutes/seconds or decimal degrees latitude and longitude.
+*   Cursor position on map in degrees/minutes/seconds or decimal degrees latitude and longitude depending on selected unit in the dialog `Options`.
+Also shows the ground elevation below the cursor after a short delay if the [GLOBE](https://ngdc.noaa.gov/mgg/topo/globe.html) offline elevation data is selected.

 ![Statusbar](../images/statusbar.jpg "Statusbar")

 _**Picture above:** Status bar with message about the last action on the left side (`Options changed.`), the connection status and a tooltip that indicates what is currently shown on the map.
-The map shows only airports with runways longer than 4000 feet.
-No navaids are shown.
-The map detail level is unchanged and the map coordinates are not shown since the cursor is not inside the map window.
+All map features are shown.
+The map detail level is unchanged and the map coordinates are shown on the bottom right.
+Altitude at cursor is shown too since offline elevation data is installed.
 The online map download progress indicator shows `Done.` indicating all map tiles were downloaded.
-Zoom distance is 118 nautical miles._
+Zoom distance is 7.8 nautical miles._